paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...which will delegate out to the Translations module to get a Language type, or if there was an issue with the language flag, only then will we default the language to English.
+...which will delegate out to the Translations module to get a Language type if the language flag was valid, or if there was an issue with the language flag, only then will we default the language to English.

 ---
 [.slidenumber-style: #FFFFFF]